zeinabGhamlouch/Taxoria/README.md

 # Taxoria
 A Taxonomy Enrichment Demo

-This repository demonstrates how to enrich a simple taxonomy using an LLM.
+This repository demonstrates how to enrich a taxonomy using an LLM.
 The script takes an initial taxonomy (in JSON format) and enriches it by adding new categories and subcategories, leveraging LLM capabilities.

 ## Getting Started